kubeshop/testkube/docs/executor-kubepug.md

 $ kubectl testkube get execution 62c8110338a672dc415ce98e
 ```

-## Testing against previous Kubernetes version
+## Testing Against a Previous Kubernetes Version

-It is possible to run the same Testkube KubePug test using different Kubernetes versions to compare to.
-The way to do this is to use the `--k8s-version=${VERSION}` argument as shown below:
+It is possible to run the same Testkube KubePug test using different Kubernetes versions to compare to using the `--k8s-version=${VERSION}` argument as shown below:

 ```sh
 $ kubectl testkube run test kubepug-example-test-1 --args '--k8s-version=v1.18.0'